 We have talked about composition in the above section.
 But if you are looking for something a little more advanced, you came to the right area.

 A great way to make your food photography stand out is to layer objects.
 Use a plate, with a smaller plate on top.
-This brings back a little 3-d into our 2-d image.
+This brings back a little 3D into our 2D image.

 Using the power of triangles also helps to add interest.
 Two objects are too even and four is too many.
 Three is a powerful number, and it works well.

-Also, don’t forget repetition.
+Also, don’t forget the repetition.
 This works wonders for making the idea bigger than just the sum of the photographs.
 Give it a try.